Solving Sudoku puzzles

 - Uses global constraints such as

-- Smaller model with fewer variables but more complex constraints
+- A smaller model with fewer variables, but with more complex constraints

-` * May be more sensitive to problem size and structure
+- May be more sensitive to the size and structure of the task.

-In practice, the choice between mixed integer linear programming and constraint programming often depends on the particular characteristics of the problem, and for some problems one method is better suited than the other.
+In practice, the choice between mixed integer linear programming and constraint programming often depends on the specific characteristics of the task, and for some tasks one method is better suited than the other.
 In some cases, hybrid approaches combining both methods may be effective.